DoTheEvo/selfhosted-apps-docker/zammad/readme.md

 # Update

 While [Watchtower](https://github.com/DoTheEvo/selfhosted-apps-docker/tree/master/watchtower)
-might work for containers fine.
+might work for containers of the stack, might be prefered to just do backup and restore in a new git clone.
-I might prefer manual update, where it's basicly delete all, git clone new, and restore backups.

 # Backup and restore

 #### Backup

 Out of the box a container doing daily backups is running.
+Creating two files - backup of the database, and backup of the zammad files.
-By default these are saved to a docker volume, but in override it has been changed to bind mount in the zammad directory.
+By default these are saved to a docker volume, but in override it has been changed to a bind mount in the zammad-docker-compose directory.

 So using [borg](https://github.com/DoTheEvo/selfhosted-apps-docker/tree/master/borg_backup)
-that makes daily snapshot of the entire directory will keep backups safe.<br>
+that makes daily snapshot of the entire \~/docker directory will keep backups safe.<br>

 #### Restore